 The terms porphyrin and porphyria are derived from the Greek word porphyrus, meaning purple.
 Urine from some Porphyria patients may be reddish-purple in color due to the presence of excess porphyrins and related substances in the urine, and the urine may darken after exposure to light.

 Porphyria arises as a result of a malfunction in one of the eight steps in the body's synthesis of a complex molecule called heme.
 Heme is essential for the transport of oxygen to cells in the body.
 If any step in the synthesis of heme is blocked, an intermediate chemical accumulates in the cell, resulting in oxygen depletion.
 Those intermediate chemicals, known as porphyrins or porphyrin precursors, are the substances of which heme is composed.
 Each type of Porphyria represents a deficiency of a specific enzyme needed for the synthesis of heme.

-Most commonly the porphyrias are divided into the “acute” and “cutaneous” porphyrias, depending on the primary symptoms.
-The acute porphyrias present with sudden attacks of severe stomach pain that last for several days; VP and HCP may also have skin symptoms of blistering after sun exposure.
-The cutaneous porphyrias present with blistering and scarring of the skin, pain, and/or redness and swelling in sun-exposed areas.
+Most commonly the Porphyrias are divided into the “acute” and “cutaneous” Porphyrias, depending on the primary symptoms.
+For many with one of the four acute Porphyrias, Porphyria attacks generally evolve and become more severe over several days, especially the abdominal pain; two of these, Variegate Porphyria and Hereditary Coproporphyria, may also have skin symptoms of blistering after sun exposure.
+The cutaneous Porphyrias present with blistering and scarring of the skin, pain, and/or redness and swelling in sun-exposed areas.